 Low Phosphorus Yogurt

 Many yogurts (both dairy and plant-based) contain phosphorus additives.
-Sometimes these are added to the food as a calcium supplement (for example: the tricalcium phosphate in the Yoplait yogurt below) while other times it may be added to improve the creaminess or texture of the yogurt.
+Sometimes these are added to the food as a calcium supplement like you see below with the tricalcium phosphate in the Yoplait yogurt.
+Other times it may be added to improve the creaminess or texture of the yogurt.

 Phosphorus additives are more easily digested by your body and can result in your body getting more phosphorus than it can handle.
 As kidney function goes down, your body is not able to remove extra phosphorus from the blood.